israelias/resume-ux/README.md

 #### Headings Map

-- The headings map of index.html, originated from a sectioning exercise, serves the key element that became:
+- Originated from a sectioning excercise, the headings map of index.html achieves several responsibilities:
     - a guiding principle for semantic HTML;
     - a direct reflection of the experienced hierarchy and order of content;
     - a represented feature of the side menu and serves as the interactive dashboard for landscape mode.

     > ###### H1 The Curriculum Vitae of Joem Elias Sanez
     >> ###### H2 (developed for the web)